-We consider that there will be people in BWP's supply chains who will be at higher risk of modern slavery than our direct workforce.
+We consider that there may be people in BWP's supply chains who will be at higher risk of modern slavery than our direct workforce.
 Our risk assessment focussed initially on tier 1 suppliers.
-Over time, our aim will be to increase the scope of risk assessment to include suppliers at tier 2 and ultimately tier 3 levels.
+Over time, our aim will be to increase the scope of risk assessment to include material suppliers at tier 2 levels.
+Many of our suppliers are of a size that they are also reporting entities under the Modern Slavery Act.